Sai-Uttej-R/GameBox/README.md

 <h1>GameBox - Simple Web Development Projects for Beginners</h1>

 <p><em>Welcome to GameBox</em></p>
-<p>A collection of simple and engaging development projects designed forinners.
-Explore enhance your skills with fun
+<p>A collection of simple and engaging development projects designed for beginners.
+Explore and enhance your skills with fun
-    games, and to the growing repository game collections.</p>
+    games, and to the growing repository of game collections.</p>

 <h2 id="games">Games</h2>
 <ul>